 The Landmark experience: mostly familiar, with a few changes

-A Landmark stay has always been a contact-free experience.
-Guests are welcome to arrive anytime from 4pm on the arrival day, while departure is by 10am on the final day.
-We are asking everyone to strictly adhere to these times, which are crucial to ensuring that our housekeepers have enough time to clean the building to an enhanced standard while following the Government physical distancing rules.
+Guests are welcome to arrive at their Landmark anytime from 4pm on the arrival day, while departure is by 10am on the final day.
+We are asking everyone to strictly adhere to these times, which are crucial to ensuring that our housekeepers have enough time to clean the building to an enhanced standard while following the Government physical distancing laws.